MadhuraBelsare1/card-developer/docs/release-notes/card/card_sandbox.md

       ]
   }
 ```

-### Cardholder Search with Account and Phone Numbers
+### Debit Details v2: Cardholder search using account and phone numbers
-Returns cardholder records using account and phone number only in the request.
+This case retrieves the cardholder information using account number and phone number.

 #### Request
 **HTTP Method:** POST